shadsplan/linux/notes/lpi/2_Fundamental_Concepts.md

         - CPUs execute the instructions of programs.
         - Linux is a preemptive multitasking operating system, Multitasking means that multiple processes (i.e., running programs) can simultaneously reside in memory and each may receive use of the CPU(s).
 Preemptive means that the rules governing which processes receive use of the CPU and for how long are determined by the kernel process scheduler (rather than by the processes themselves).
     - Memory Management:
-        - Processes are isolated from one another and from the kernel, so that one process can’t read or modify the memory of another process or the kernel.
+        - Processes are isolated from one another and from the kernel, so that one process can't read or modify the memory of another process or the kernel.
         - Only part of a process needs to be kept in memory, thereby lowering the memory requirements of each process and allowing more processes to be held in RAM simultaneously.
 This leads to better CPU utilization, as the kernel can swap processes in and out of memory as needed. held in RAM simultaneously.
 This leads to better CPU utilization.
     - Provision of a file system: The kernel provides a file system on disk, allowing files to be created, retrieved, updated, deleted, and so on.
     - Creation and termination of processes: The kernel can load a new program into memory, providing it with the resources (e.g., CPU, memory, and access to files) that it needs in order to run.
 Such an instance of a running program is termed a process.
 Once a process has completed execution, the kernel ensures that the resources it uses are freed for subsequent reuse by later programs.